MimocaShelf/PantryTracker/README.md

 ```
 ---

-### How to run
+### How to run locally

-1. Download the project folder
+1. Download the project folder and extract it.
-2. Open.....
+2. Open the root project in terminal.
-3. Install all dependencies using `npm install`
+3. Install all dependencies using `npm install`.
-4. Run the server using `npm ....`
+4. Run the server using `node server/server.js`.
-5. Run the project using `npm run dev..`
+5. Run the project using `npm run dev`.
-6. Click on the provided link in terminal or use `http://localhost:5173/`
+6. Click on the provided link in terminal or use `http://localhost:5173/`.
 <br>

 >***Admin Details***